ElmosStuntman/Projectclass_CodeL_2020/README.md

 STEPS TO ACCOMPLISH

-Import neccesary packages
+1.Import neccesary packages
-Import CSV as database.
+2.Import CSV as database.
-Show iniitial database.
+3.Show iniitial database.
-Show cleaned data.
+4.Show cleaned data.
-Use SQL and Pandas to aggregate data.
+5.Use SQL and Pandas to aggregate data.
-Use Plot.ly to visualize data
+6.Use Plot.ly to visualize data